capimaker/capimaker/README.md

 ## ⚡ Fun Section
 - 🕹 Current Side Quest: learning **.NET** & **TypeScript**
-- 🎮 Hobbies: Gaming, Filmmaking, Gym
+- 🎮 Hobbies: Gaming, Filmmaking, Hiking
 - 💭 Favorite quote: *"Do.
 Or do not.
 There is no try."* — Yoda

 ---